 While there isn’t one singular factor that can determine company loyalty, we asked respondents to pick one aspect that plays the biggest role.
 The answer was almost always the same: the people.

 Particularly among already loyal employees (disloyal often favored culture and environment), as well as millennials and those working for small- to medium-sized businesses, the people around them were the biggest contributing factor to loyalty.
 People are among every company’s most valuable assets, and this way of thinking often emanates from the top and flows down through lower levels of the business.
 For some organizations, this can mean finding new ways to measure (and reward) employee performance, in addition to ensuring the proper management team to help communication, company success, and culture.
+This is particularly critical in serve-heavy businesses, such as home health care or senior living.

 Happy employee, happy work